 Finally, we support focused research to test specific hypotheses about program impacts and to evaluate broader or longer-term results, for instance at a landscape scale.
 To provide an independent perspective, such research is usually conducted by third parties, with the Rainforest Alliance’s input limited to hypothesis development, logistical support, or assistance with interpretation of the findings.

-Rainforest Alliance-Led Evaluations and Analysis
+Rainforest Alliance-led or Commissioned Evaluations and Analyses

 New and Noteworthy Third-Party Research